-As at January 1, 2019 IFRS 16 did not have any impact on the amount recognized in the financial statements.
-The Company has elected not to recognize the right-of-use assets and lease liabilities for short-term leases that have a lease term of twelve months or less.
-For the year ended December 31, 2019, rent expense included in office and administration of \$60,000 has been incurred.
+The Company has elected not to recognize the right-of-use assets and lease liabilities for short-term leases that have a lease term of twelve months or less, or for leases of low value.
+The payments for such leases are recognized in the statement of loss and comprehensive loss on a straight-line basis over the lease term.
+For the year ended December 31, 2020, rent expense included in office and administration of \$73,200 (2019 - \$60,000) has been incurred.